-With appropriate administrative approval from the immediate supervisor and the appropriate Vice President, regular employees and non-regular employees in a term appointment are entitled to take course(s) at SENMC, or if preferred, other colleges and universities in accordance with an established agreement, with costs totaling no more than the highest cost of SENMC New Mexico Resident tuition rate for six (6) credit hours (supported by regular I & G funding) each semester (summer included).
-The dollar amount will be determined annually by the SENMC Human Resources (HR) Department and outlined in the Tuition Remission Procedures Manual.
-This benefit could also include additional training required for job certifications, continuing education credits (CEUs) and certificate programs, and will be awarded at the discretion of the Vice President of Business and Finance and the HR Director.
+With appropriate administrative approval from the immediate supervisor and the appropriate Chief Officer, regular employees and non-regular employees in a term appointment are entitled to take course(s) at SENMC, or if preferred, other colleges and universities in accordance with an established agreement, with costs totaling no more than the highest cost of New Mexico Resident tuition rate for six (6) credit hours (supported by regular I & G funding) each semester (summer included).
+The dollar amount will be determined annually by the SENMC Human Resources (HR) Department and outlined on the Tuition Remission Procedures Form.
+This benefit could also include additional training required for job certifications, continuing education credits (CEUs) and certificate programs, and will be awarded at the discretion of the Chief Business and Finance Officer and the HR Director.

-- A. The legal spouse or domestic partner of the eligible employee may also utilize the benefit.
-Funds not used by the employee may be used by the spouse/qualified domestic partner.
-This benefit is not transferable to another college employee nor is it available for an employee eligible for a free course. - B. Employees who take a course during working hours may be required to make up the time spent away from the workstation (or take annual leave) unless enrollment is a requirement for continued employment. - C. Once the Tuition Remission benefit is initiated, a grade point of 2.5 (C+) or above for each course is required for the Tuition Remission benefit to continue.
-One occurrence of a one-semester probation shall give opportunity for the 2.5 grade point (C+) to be achieved should it not be achieved during the initial attempt at the course.
-If the 2.5 (C+) grade point is not achieved with the second attempt, the Tuition Remission benefit will no longer be available to the employee for any courses. - D. This benefit may be subject to social security, federal, and state tax implications. - E. In exchange for this benefit, continuous employment with SENMC is strongly encouraged, excluding summer semester for 9-month faculty. - F. At the end of use of this benefit, continued employment with SENMC will be required as follows: - a.
-Equal to the number of semesters the employee used the Tuition Remission benefit, or b.
-For terminal degrees, a minimum of five years from the date of completion.
+- A. The legal spouse or domestic partner of the eligible employee may also utilize the benefit if not used by the employee in a semester.
+This benefit is not transferable to another college employee nor is it available for an employee eligible for a free course. - B. Employees who take a course during working hours may be required to make up the time spent away from the workstation (or take annual leave) unless enrollment is a requirement for continued employment. - C. Once the Tuition Remission benefit is initiated, the student must remain in good academic standing to continue to receive the benefit in a subsequent semester at the same college or university. - D. This benefit may be subject to social security, federal, and state tax implications. - E. In exchange for this benefit, continuous employment with SENMC is strongly encouraged, excluding summer semester for 9-month faculty.